I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ipsec_offload_v2_algorithm_info.md

 Specifies the AES-CBC 192 algorithm for encrypting and decrypting ESP payloads.

 #### IPSEC_OFFLOAD_V2_ENCRYPTION_AES_CBC_256

 Specifies the AES-CBC 256 algorithm for encrypting and decrypting ESP payloads.

+If the algorithm is an authentication algorithm,
+     <b>Identifier</b> can be one of the following values:

 #### IPSEC_OFFLOAD_V2_AUTHENTICATION_MD5